FoxIO-LLC/ja4/technical_details/JA4.md

 In Wireshark this field is located under tls.handshake.extensions_alpn_str

 If there are no ALPN values or no ALPN extension then we print “00” as the value in the fingerprint.
+If the ALPN value is only a single character, the last character is "0".
+Non-ascii characters (characters with codes >127) should be represented as "9".

 ### Cipher hash:
 A 12 character truncated sha256 hash of the list of ciphers sorted in hex order, first 12 characters.
 The list is created using the 4 character hex values of the ciphers, lower case, comma delimited, ignoring GREASE.